 Students are accepted year-round, with classes offered in the fall, spring and summer.

 Our students gain knowledge in aspects of MTM, CMM, precision medicine and pharmacogenomics.
-Students have both clinical and non-clinical opportunities.

 All courses are fully online and asynchronous, there are no required campus visits and we offer a customizable curriculum to meet your educational and professional needs.